kristerw/spirv-tools/doc/API_reference.md

   <dt><code>instructions()</code></dt>
   <dd><p>
   Iterator for iterating over the module's instructions in the order they are located in the SPIR-V binary.
   </p><p>
-  It is allowed to insert or remove instructions while iterating over the module, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
+  It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p><p>
   It is not allowed to insert/remove basic blocks or functions while iterating over the instructions.
   </p></dd>

   <dt><code>instructions_reversed()</code></dt>
   <dd><p>
   Iterator for iterating over the module's instructions in reverse order.
   </p><p>
-  It is allowed to insert or remove instructions while iterating over the module, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
+  It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p><p>
   It is not allowed to insert/remove basic blocks or functions while iterating over the instructions.
   </p></dd>

   <dt><code>optimize()</code></dt>
   <dd><p>
   Run basic optimization passes.
   </p><p>
-  The aim of the optimization passes is to only do optimizations that are profitable for all architectures, which means that it only do things like removing dead code, simple peephole optimizations in order to get rid of obviously needless code (such as <code>-(-a)</code> is changed to <code>a</code>), and promoting function-local <code>OpVariable</code> to registers.
+  The aim of the optimization passes is to only do optimizations that are profitable for all architectures, which means that it only do things like removing dead code, simple peephole optimizations in order to get rid of obviously useless code (such as <code>-(-a)</code> is changed to <code>a</code>), and promoting function-local <code>OpVariable</code> to registers.
   </p></dd>

   <dt><code>prepend_function(function)</code></dt>